What is it?

 The allocated money will be spent providing additional provision or resources overcoming the following barriers for pupils to raise attainment:

-If you wish to find out more about this year’s PPG funding, please do not hesitate to contact the school office.
+If you wish to find out more about this year’s PPG funding, please do not hesitate to contact the school office or click on the link below for the BANES website.